supremeimposter/My-Vault/DiscreteMathematics/Set-Theory/Hasse Diagram of POR.md

 ```
 ````

-- Greatest and Least elements are unique.
+- Greatest(Largest) and Least(Smallest) elements are unique.
 There cannot be more than one.
 - There can be more than one Maximal and Minimal elements in a POSET.
 #### Examples